 Let us focus on a single man now, a Hussar Captain called Ramocsaházy Endre.
 For he was reported to be the first soldier who could plant the attackers’ flag on the enemy’s wall for the first time – no matter how briefly it stood there.
 It was recorded by no-one else than Mösch Lukács, a Piarist monk who was the priest of General Pálffy Károly, a chief officer of the allied Christian forces.

 At the time of the assault which was launched on 2 September 1686, Ramocsaházy was just a vice-Lieutenant.
-He was attacking the enemy at the Fehérvári Gate and lead a few (dismounted) Hussars.
-Somehow, he could fight himself through the Turkish lines and planted the Hungarian flag on the wall, then he and his handful of men headlessly rushed into the middle of the castle, up to the Saint György (George) Square.
+He was attacking the enemy at the Fehérvári Gate and led a few (dismounted) Hussars.
+Somehow, he could fight himself through the Turkish lines and plant the Hungarian flag on the wall, then he and his handful of men headlessly rushed into the middle of the castle, up to Saint György (George) Square.
 (Now it is the Dísz Square.)
 According to other sources, it was not him who planted the flag on the wall for the first time but another Hungarian Hajdú soldier.
-Anyway, he took his part from the fight like anybody else.
+Anyway, he took his part in the fight like anybody else.

 Soon, they were surrounded and outnumbered.
 He was cornered and separated from his men.
 He didn’t want to give away his life cheap and fought like a member of the Valiant Order.
 Yet, he was overwhelmed and captured by the Ottoman warriors.

 The Turks were so angered by his staunch resistance that they didn’t want to kill him by the sword as it would have been befitting to his valiance.
 Rather, they dragged him to a mulberry tree and hanged him as if he had been a criminal.
 They left him there to die and ran back to the walls.
 The Christians were pushing through the weakened defense.